Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-3/lecture-materials/update-and-delete.md

 ## Lesson Objectives

-1. Create a Delete Route
+1. Create a DELETE Route
-1. Make the index page send a DELETE request
+1. Send a DELETE request from the index page
 1. Create an edit route
 1. Create a link to the edit route
 1. Create an update route
-1. Make the edit page send a PUT request
+1. Send a PUT request from the edit page

 <br>
 <br>